Wednesday, 25 December 2013

 I need to draw my storyboards for my final animation.

-This quote shows the importance of the storyboarding process and emphasises the relevance of understanding each part of my animation and knowing what scenes I will need to make, before I begin the production.
+of my animation and knowing what scenes I will need to make, before I begin the

-Sunday 6 October 2013
+Sunday, 6 October 2013

 House Style